eshwen/VBFHToInv-nanoAOD-tools/crab/README.md

 ```

 Then let someone know where the new files are so we can build file lists and run the analysis chain.

+## To do

+- Tidy up this README, adding hyperlinks for each section (like in my SVJ one), making it more readable and concise